 When change events are emitted by Web Awesome components, they should be named wa-change

-should only be emitted as a result of user input.
-Programmatic changes, such as setting
+and they should only be emitted as a result of user input.
+Programmatic changes, such as setting el.value = '…'

 Custom properties allow users to customize Web Awesome components by exposing specific styles across a component's shadow boundary.
 Use custom properties to expose key characteristics of a component for low-level theming.
 Avoid using custom properties for styles that may interfere with proper rendering.